jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_migrate.md

 ## Step 1: Backup Data Files

 1. Use the Spotlight Client to verify and record the current Spotlight version.
 Use the Spotlight Client, About window to do this.
+2. [Stop the Spotlight Diagnostic Server service.][enterprise_backend_ds_startstop]
-2. Locate the Spotlight Diagnostic Server installation folder.
+3. Locate the Spotlight Diagnostic Server installation folder.
 By default (in the server where the Diagnostic Server is installed):
 ```
 C:\Program Files\Quest Software\Diagnostic Server
 ```
-3. Copy of this folder to the server you are migrating the Diagnostic Server to. (or a shared drive that this server can access) You will need the path to this folder in **Step 3: Migrate Data**
+4. Copy of this folder to the server you are migrating the Diagnostic Server to. (or a shared drive that this server can access) You will need the path to this folder in **Step 3: Migrate Data**

 ## Step 2: Install Spotlight on the new Diagnostic Server host

-1. Install the same version of the Spotlight client and Diagnostic Server on the destination server as in source server
+1. Install the same version of the Spotlight client and Diagnostic Server on the destination server as in source server.
+Use the same Playback database used in the source Diagnostic Server.
 2. Open the Spotlight Client on the destination server and ensure it connects to the Diagnostic Server